 A provider's order is required to receive a COVID-19 test at Crossing Rivers Health.

 Do not dismiss mild symptoms or symptoms you may normally experience this time of year.
 Coronavirus (COVID-19) symptoms may include:

-- Cough, sore throat, shortness of breath
+- Cough, congestion, shortness of breath, sore throat

-Telehealth appointments at Crossing Rivers Health may also be an option.
+Telehealth appointments may also be available.